weaveworks/weave/site/weavedns/overview-using-weavedns.md

-The Weave DNS server answers name queries on a Weave network and provides a simple way for containers to find each other.
+WeaveDNS is a DNS server that answers name queries on a Weave network and provides a simple way for containers to find each other.
 Just give the containers hostnames and then tell other containers to connect to those names.
 Unlike Docker 'links', this requires no code changes and it works across hosts.

 WeaveDNS is deployed as an embedded service within the Weave router.
 The service is automatically started when the router is launched: